Security & Privacy

 - Data residency: Data is stored in France or Germany, as specified by the applicable contract and deployment configuration.

-- Deployment control: We operate and harden the stack ourselves—operating systems, network boundaries, application runtime, and encryption at rest.
+- Deployment control: We operate and harden the stack ourselves—operating systems, network boundaries, reverse proxies, application runtime, and encryption layers.

-- Data minimization: We minimize personal data collection and separate identity from operational records where possible.
+- Privacy posture: We minimize personal data collection and separate identity from operational records where feasible.

 Infrastructure and data residency